space-chicken/uRPC/README.md

 # uRPC
-Simple Remote Procedure Call (RPC) for embedded processors and microcontrollers with Python library.
+Simple Remote Procedure Call (RPC) implementation for embedded processors and microcontrollers with Python library.
 It allows you to call a function (procedure) on a processor or microcontroller via a serial interface.
 This example will help you speed up your code development process by providing a turnkey solution that is simple, scalable, and can run on any platform.

 ## Installation
 1. Copy uRPC.c/uRPC.h to your project folder.